Mental Health and Wellbeing Support for all Members of the Dental Team Across Australia

 Many members of the dental team experience struggles with their mental health and wellbeing, and up to 60% of people with a mental illness will not seek help.
 The Mindful Smiles Hub aims to bring together resources and support for dental practitioners to help overcome stigma and improve mental health and wellbeing.

-Research has shown that dental practitioners experience a high burden of mental health issues, but there is a reluctance to seek support and talk openly about mental health, with poorer outcome likely as a result.
+Research shows dental practitioners experience a high burden of mental health issues, but there is a reluctance to seek support and talk openly about mental health, leading to poorer outcomes.
 Knowing where to find appropriate support is important, as is the need to be proactive in looking after your wellbeing.

 Check-in on your mental health with this free and quick mental health assessment from the Black Dog Institute.